 Generating the statistical baseline

 We use the concept of the “feasible set” to establish a statistical baseline for the SAD (Locey and White 2013).
 For a given number of individuals N, there is a finite number of unique ways to partition those individuals into S species.
 The complete set of these unique partitions is the feasible set.
 Because, in this approach, neither species nor individuals are distinguishable from each other, partitions are unique if and only if they differ in the number of species that have a particular abundance (Locey and White, 2013).
 Operationally, this means that for S = 3 and N = 9, the species abundances (1, 3, 5) and (2, 2, 5) count as distinct partitions, but (1, 3, 5) and (3, 1, 5) are only one element of the feasible set because they each contain one species with an abundance 1, 3, and 5, respectively, and they differ only in the order of the numbers.
-In the absence of justification for additional assumption regarding the distinguishability of species and/or individuals, we adopted this simple set of assumptions that has previously been shown to generate realistic statistical baselines (Locey and White 2013).
+In the absence of justification for additional assumptions regarding the distinguishability of species and/or individuals, we adopted this simple set of assumptions that has previously been shown to generate realistic statistical baselines (Locey and White 2013).